Hiking has “high season” all year round in Brandnertal!

 A footpath takes you from Brand to the Lünerseebahn.
 From there there is a steep climb over the Bösen Tritt to the Douglasshütte.
 With the bus and cable car you can easily gain altitude and save yourself the first 3.5 hours of the tour.
 From the Douglasshütte to the Lünerseealpe and via the Verajöchle – Schweizer Tor up to the Öfapass – from there the path always leads downhill to the Lindauer Hütte.
 Out of the valley it is a good route via Latschau and from there by post bus to Schruns, with the Montafonerbahn to Bludenz and by post bus to Brand.

 Another alternative is to use the roller coaster to Vandans in Latschau: great fun!
 You can use the Montafonernbahn directly in Vandans.

-After the ascent with the village train, the path leads over the free-standing, long ridge of the Gulma via the Palüd area to the Amatschonjoch (alternatively, you can use the Bettlersteig – you know the valley from winter: the Lorenzital).
+After the ascent with the Dorfbahn lift, the path leads over the free-standing, long ridge of the Gulma via the Palüd area to the Amatschonjoch (alternatively, you can use the Bettlersteig – maybe you know the valley from winter: the Lorenzital).
 If the visibility is good, you can enjoy a wonderful all-round view!
 A steep and narrow path leads to Alpe Setsch (be careful when it’s wet and there are sometimes snowfields that last into spring), further on an alpine path to the charmingly situated summer village of Nenzinger Himmel.
 Return via Alpe Setsch – Amatschonjoch – to the Dorfbahn Brand.